1. English

 The 4 Day Inca Trail to Machu Picchu is one of the most desired treks in the world because of its unparalleled ecological diversity and wealth of archaeological treasures.
 The Machu Picchu Historical Sanctuary covers 32,952 hectares and it is home to a network of Inca roadways, several archeological sites, 10 ecological zones (from glacial peaks to tropical forests), over 450 species of birds and 200 species of orchids, as well as the legendary city of Machu Picchu.

-At the end of the trail awaits Machu Picchu Inca City, a natural world wonder and a spectacular cultural show, catch yourself as you travel back in time to this magical place, sacred and mysterious, with its name meaning, “The Old Sacred Mountain.”
+At the end of the trail awaits Machu Picchu Inca City, a natural world wonder and a spectacular cultural show, travel back in time to this magical place, sacred and mysterious, with its name meaning, “The Old Sacred Mountain.”
 Take your time exploring the majestic Machu Picchu, the Incan ruins rich in the history of its past and the thriving culture of the people who once resided there.

-4 day Inca Trail to Machu Picchu ITINERAY
+4 day Inca Trail to Machu Picchu

 DAY 1: CUSCO – PISKACUCHO – WAYLLABAMBA